 Pizza Topping Ideas

 Do you have a favourite topping?
 Do you have a few you loath too?
-You can throw ham and pineapple into the latter camp for me, but here are my suggestions for topping this flavourful pizza dough.
-Unless stated otherwise, a tomato sauce base is non-negotiable:
+You can throw ham and pineapple into the latter camp for me, but here are my suggestions for topping this flavourful pizza dough with beer:

 Ingredients